-3.3 Error of estimation using Fourier Transform (FT) surrogates
+3.3 Error of estimation using Fourier transform (FT) surrogates

-To assess the estimation error of the descriptors we used the Multivariate Iterated Amplitude Adjusted Fourier Transform (MIAAFT) algorithm as described by Venema et al. (2006); Schreiber and Schmitz (2000).
-By this algorithm, the data is shuffled and thus the original distribution is preserved.
-In addition, the auto and cross-correlation of the temperature and precipitation time series are approximately preserved.
-We constructed 100 MIAAFT surrogates for the temperature and precipitation anomalies (or the EDI time series for summer events, respectively) for the E-OBS dataset for the reference period (1971-2000).
-We then estimated the standard deviation of the descriptors calculated from these surrogate time-series.
-It is important to note that this standard deviation, under the framework of such a bootstrap test, already represents the standard error of the mean, which corresponds to the normal standard deviation devided by $\sqrt{N}$ .
-The errors for both types of extremes and the six regions are listed in Tab.
-2. The errors do not vary much between the different extremes and regions, the error of the persistence is in the order of 0.01 or lower, the one of the recurrence time between 1 and 2.6 and the error of the entropy in the order of 0.005.
+To assess the estimation error of the descriptors we used the Multivariate Iterated Amplitude Adjusted Fourier Transform (MIAAFT) algorithm as described by Venema et al. (2006) and Schreiber and Schmitz (2000).
+With this algorithm, the data are shuffled and thus the original distribution is preserved.
+In addition, the auto- and cross-correlation of the temperature and precipitation time series are approximately preserved.
+We constructed 100 MIAAFT surrogates for the temperature and precipitation anomalies (or the EDI time series for summer events, respectively) for the E-OBS data set for the reference period (1971-2000).
+We then estimated the standard deviation of the descriptors calculated from these surrogate time series.
+It is important to note that this standard deviation, under the framework of such a bootstrap test, already represents the standard error of the mean, which corresponds to the normal standard deviation divided by \sqrt{N} .
+The errors for both types of extremes and the six regions are listed in Table 2.
+The errors do not vary much between the different extremes and regions, the error of the persistence is on the order of 0.01 or lower, for the recurrence time between 1 and 2.6 and the error of the entropy on the order of 0.005.
 Adopting these errors to the values of the E-OBS descriptors for the reference period (shown in Figs. 4 and 5 in Sect.
-4) the error of the persistence is about 2-10%, for the recurrence time about 2% and for the entropy about 1-2% (cf. Tab.
-2).
+4), the error of the persistence is about 2-10%, for the recurrence time about 2% and for the entropy about 1-2%(cf. Table 2).